Capture of Algiers (1516): The Battle

 On September 30, 1516, the Spaniards landed on the coast of Algiers and started to climb the heights around the city divided into four small corps, while the rest of the army advanced towards the main gate.
 It was a mistake.
 Oruç left soldiers in the heights who harassed the invaders.

-Despite the advice of the governor of the Peñon, Nicolas de Quint, General Diego de Vera imprudently committed all his people, without ensuring his retreat, and occupied a much too extensive line, from the shore, to the place where the kasbah would be later built.
+Despite the advice of the governor of the Peñon, Nicolas de Quint, General Diego de Vera imprudently committed all his men, without ensuring his retreat, and occupied a much too extensive line, from the shore, to the place where the kasbah would be later built.
 His troops, hastily raised and poorly trained recruits, offered little strength.

 To make matters worse, the Sultan of Ténès never arrived, which caused the Spanish forces to become shaken, and start falling back to their ships.
 This was the opportunity Oruç was waiting for; he ordered the troops inside the city to sally out and then attacked the Spanish corps separately with all his might and overthrew them.

-The Arab and Bedouin horsemen who, from the beginning of the action had remained posted in compact masses on the neighboring heights, to plunder, according to their custom, the vanquished, rushed like a hurricane on the Spaniards as soon as they saw them shaken.
+The Arab and Bedouin horsemen who, from the beginning of the action had remained posted in compact masses on the neighboring heights, to plunder, according to their custom, the vanquished, rushed the Spaniards as soon as they saw them shaken.
 In a few moments the rout became complete: Diego de Vera was barely able to rally half his army on his ships, and just as the fleet was about to set sail, a terrible storm assailed it and shattered most of his ships and scattered the others; not even a quarter of the expeditionary army returned to Spain.